 In some cases, judges have even been known to deliberately set cost-prohibitive bail amounts with the express purpose of keeping potentially dangerous suspects in custody prior to trial.
 Notably, in the 1987 case of United States v.
 Salerno, the United States Supreme Court ruled that this practice was not unconstitutional, provided the motivating factor behind denying bail was the protection of public safety.
 Moreover, the Excessive Bail Clause does not guarantee a right to bail for all defendants, as we discussed earlier in the post.

 However, there’s still good news: a federal law called the Bail Reform Act grants all defendants the right to request a reduction in bail if the original amount set by the judge is too high to pay.
 This is called a bail reduction hearing, sometimes referred to as a bond hearing.
 At the hearing, your attorney may be able to persuade the judge to reduce your bail by arguing that you are a neither a flight risk nor a threat to public safety.

 If your loved one has been arrested, it’s important for you to understand the rules and policies at the facility where they are being held.
 For more information, please refer to our:

-If you’re having trouble posting bail, the criminal defense lawyers of Overson Law LLC can help you explore your legal options.
-To set up a free and confidential consultation, call our law offices at (801) 733-1308 today.
+If you’re having trouble posting bail, a Salt Lake City criminal defense lawyer from Overson Law LLC can help you explore your legal options.
+To set up a free and confidential consultation, call our law offices at (801) 758-2287 today.